-Culver's Root has masses of beautiful spikes of white flowers rising above the foliage from late summer to mid fall, which are most effective when planted in groupings.
+Fascination Culver's Root features unusual spikes of lilac purple flowers with blue overtones rising above the foliage from mid summer to mid fall.
 The flowers are excellent for cutting.
 Its narrow leaves remain dark green in colour throughout the season.